mobilabsolutions/stash-sdk-android/README.md

 ### Feedback

-The MobilabPayment iOS SDK is in active development, we welcome your feedback!
+The Android Payment SDK is in active development, we welcome your feedback!
 Please use [GitHub Issues](https://github.com/mobilabsolutions/payment-sdk-android-open/issues) to report and issues or give a feedback

 ### License